MarkLai0317/Advertising/README.md

 # Test (with CircleCI)

+run `go mod download` first if want to test locally

 ### Table Driven Test
 - For different testcases of each UnitTest and IntegrationTest, I define functions in `test_data` folder to generate testCases that return `map[string]TestCases`.
 And call them in `*_test.go`
     - **example**: